segmentio/golines/README.md

 ## Version support

-The latest version of `golines` requires golang 1.18 due to generics-related dependencies.
+The latest version of `golines` requires golang 1.18 or newer due to generics-related dependencies.
 If you need to use `golines` with an older version of go, install the tool from the `v0.9.0` release.

 ## Usage

 First, install the tool.
-If you're using golang 1.18, run:
+If you're using golang 1.18 or newer, run:

 ```
 go install github.com/segmentio/golines@latest